laravel/docs/validation.md

 <a name="rule-confirmed"></a>
 #### confirmed

-The field under validation must have a matching field of `foo_confirmation`.
+The field under validation must have a matching field of `{field}_confirmation`.
 For example, if the field under validation is `password`, a matching `password_confirmation` field must be present in the input.

 <a name="rule-date"></a>
 #### date